 I just recently returned from Cisco Live 2019 held in Melbourne Australia in March and I’d like to share with you some insights and takeaways from the event.
 Cisco Live was such a big event with so much going on, it was hard to get to every session of interest.
-My experiences will certainly be somewhat different to the experiences by other attendees.
+My experiences will certainly be somewhat different from the experiences of other attendees.
 My takeaways were a result of the seminars and tech talks I attended and also from the wealth of information I gain from the many people I had the pleasure to meet with.

 So in my best summary, the main takeaways and subjects that i found were focused in on at Cisco Live were-

-- Devnet/ Devops is the next chapter – Software defined and intent based networking
+- Devnet/ DevOps is the next chapter – Software-defined and intent-based networking

-- Cyber security is foundational
+- Cybersecurity is foundational

 - Cisco Webex and collaboration technologies

 With the theme of this years Cisco Live event was “Imagine Intuitive,” it’s easy to see why these topics are all about imagining and reshaping the future.

 Software defined networking and Intent based networking